 Electronic Delivery Mechanisms (EDM) Subcommittee

 Mr. Spangler stated that the WGQ EDM Subcommittee has been developing a recommendation under 2019 WGQ Annual Plan Item 6, which calls for the development of standards, if needed, to support any recommendations resulting from the Sandia National Laboratories (Sandia) Surety Assessment Report.
-Ms. Van Pelt stated that, before the next RMQ publication, the WGQ EDM Subcommittee will need to complete a recommendation for 2019 WGQ Annual Plan Item 2, the annual review of Appendices B, C, and D in the Quadrant EDM Related Standards Manual.
+Ms. Van Pelt stated that, before the next WGQ publication, the WGQ EDM Subcommittee will need to complete a recommendation for 2019 WGQ Annual Plan Item 2, the annual review of Appendices B, C, and D in the Quadrant EDM Related Standards Manual.

 Information Requirements and Technical Subcommittees (IR/Tech)